gtb-2022-sun-weiran/.github/profile/README.md

 <img src="assets/now.jpg" alt="me-now" width="40%" />

-I hope we can finally get what we want.
+I'm glad to be a member of ThoughtWorks.I hope we can finally get what we want.